Rail transport in Queensland: Track gauge

-One of main advantages of a narrow gauge railway is that the earthworks required during construction do not have to be as extensive.
+One of the main advantages of a narrow gauge railway is that the earthworks required do not have to be as extensive as on railways of larger gauge.
 It was estimated that the cost of this standard of railway would be 25% of the cost of a standard gauge line built to the minimum standard considered possible with that gauge at the time.
-As the colony of Queensland had a non-indigenous population of ~30,000 at the time the decision was made, it is understandable.
+This was a vital consideration since the colony of Queensland had a non-indigenous population of about 30,000 at the time.
 Standard gauge branch lines were later constructed in NSW with 5 chain radius curves and had the same low maximum speed.